dreamineering/business-administration/docs/README.md

 3. evaluate your options when adopting a new software solution

 Wisdom for the **pain** is overrated!
 Start **running** your business and [claim your time back now](./demo/install/) to save yourself from looking back on what might have been.

+With Gensolve you get three applications in one

+- The main app for running the clinic
+- The accounting system for managing your books
+- The web app for clinicians when treating patients